devcoons/socketeer/Readme.md

 ## Synopsis

 This Project is a linux shared library for Linux.
 It provides a simple API for applications and services which desire to communicate via sockets.
+You may also use the Example, which is a simple application acting as a server or client.

 ## Requirements